Drug And Alcohol Addiction In Detroit, Michigan

-DRP was developed by concerns of parents who previously abused drugs that did not want to see the exhausting and detrimental fate that comes with drug abuse for their children.
-With help from state, local, and community level agencies, the foundation was created to help Detroit citizens receive the treatment and care they need to get their lives back on track.
+DRP was developed by concerned parents who had previously abused drugs and did not want to see the exhausting and detrimental fate that comes with drug abuse find their children.
+With help from state, local, and community agencies, the foundation was created to help Detroit citizens receive the treatment and care they need to get their lives back on track.
 DRP is a non-profit foundation and supports anyone in the Detroit area seeking out treatment.

 DRP is governed by holistic health services and offers a wide variety of treatment methods including:

-Housing assistance is also provided to participants of the program, although there is no mention of providing detox services, which is ultimately the first step in getting over an addiction.
+Housing assistance is also provided to participants of the program, although there is no mention of providing detox services (ultimately the first step in getting over an addiction).

 Trends of Drug Abuse In Detroit

-In 2013 alone, Detroit reported 7,464 cases of drug possession.
-Considering this is just what was reported from seized items, the number of unknown abuse cases is much higher.
+Detroit reports many thousands of cases of drug possession every year.
+Considering these are just what was reported from seized items, the number of unknown abuse cases is much higher.
 Reported statistics show an increasing trend of males as the majority of patients admitted to a facility for treatment, with middle-aged adults as the majority of abusers.